LUMC/fastqsplitter/README.md

 Fastqsplitter runs with 1 thread per output file and compression level 1 by default.
 For fair comparison with biopet-fastqsplitter, fastqsplitter was run with 4 threads per file (xopen default) and compression level 5.
+Since fastqsplitter starts several pigz and one gzip process the memory usage of these processes are included in the results.

 This test case was run with  a 2.3 GB input fastq file zipped.
 This was split over 5 output files.